-- Also, the insured can claim a No Claim Bonus at the end of the term in case there have been no claims made against the policy.
+- Also, the insured can claim a no claim bonus at the end of the term in case there have been no claims made against the policy.

 - The insurance policy will also provide basic legal assistance (including basic investigation and verification) to the insured.

-Check for add-ons
+Check for Add-ons

 A background check regarding the insurance company is a must.
 Trusted brands will ensure that they create value for customers and offer timely services, causing little or no trouble to the insured.
-Make sure that you check the claim settlement ratio of the company to know the number of claims that they settle in a particular year- a higher ratio indicates that a higher number of claims have been accepted and processed by the insurer.
+Make sure that you check the claim settlement ratio of the company to know the number of claims that it settles in a particular year- a higher ratio indicates that a higher number of claims have been accepted and processed by the insurer.

 The NCB or No Claims Bonus is a benefit that the insured gets for having a claim-free year.
-Ensure that this is transferred in case you change the insurance policy by procuring an NCB certificate from your insurer.
-In case of renewal of the policy, then ensure that the NCB amount is correctly written in the requisite documents.
+Ensure that this is transferred in case you change the insurance policy by procuring an NCB certificate from your existing insurer.
+In case of renewal of the policy, ensure that the NCB amount is correctly written in the requisite documents.

-Check for available discounts
+Check for Available Discounts

 Different insurers offer different kinds of discounts in order to attract customers.
 For example, purchasing a multi-year long-term plan might entitle you to receive a discount, or purchasing digital car insurance might result in the insurance company giving you a discount.
 Make use of these to reduce the overall costs associated with your car insurance.

-Do not settle for a low-cost insurance
+Do not Settle for a Low-cost Insurance

 Filing a claim for small accidents must be avoided since there would be a loss of the NCB, a discount offered by the insurer at the end of the claim-free year.
 Most NCBs offered start at the rate of 20% for the first claim-free year and steadily rise to 50% maximum for every subsequent claim-free year thereafter.
 Therefore, in order to benefit from this, one may avoid making claims for every small dent or scratch caused to the car and instead choose to pay it out of one’s pocket.